-In this study, we aim at utilizing massively data parallel computing power provided by Graphics Processing Units (GPUs) using General Purpose computing on GPUs (GPGPU) technologies and other performance boosting techniques to speed up large-scale PIP test based spatial joins.
+In this study, we aim at utilizing massively data parallel computing power provided by Graphics Processing Units (GPUs) using General Purpose computing on GPUs (GPGPU) technologies to speed up large-scale PIP test based spatial joins.
 Following the general spatial join strategy in spatial databases [1], we have developed a simple grid-file [2, 3] based indexing approach on GPUs for both point data and polygon data in the filtering phase and implemented an efficient PIP test on GPUs in the refinement phase.
-Together with utilizing in-memory data structures and algorithmic improvements on query processing, our experiments have shown that the end-to-end runtime in joining 170 million points with more than 40 thousand polygons is reduced from 54,819 seconds (15+ hours) using an open source implementation to 11.165 seconds.
-A significant speedup of 4,910X has been observed which makes real time user interactions possible.
+Our experiments have shown that the end-to-end runtime in joining 170 million points with more than 40 thousand polygons is reduced from 54,819 seconds (more than 15 hours) using an open source implementation to 11.165 seconds and a significant speedup of 4,910X has been achieved.
+The significant speedup not only saves computing resources but also makes real time user interactions possible.

 Our technical contributions are the following.
 First, we have developed an end-to-end, high-performance system to join large scale point locations with polygons on GPUs which can be applied to a variety of real-world data-intensive applications.
-Second, we have designed and implemented a set of algorithms that can efficiently index large-scale point data and pair points and polygons in the filtering phase of the spatial join on GPUs.
+Second, we have designed and implemented a set of algorithms that can efficiently index large-scale point data and pairing points and polygons in the filtering phase of the spatial join.
 Third, we have investigated the design choices and the impacts of key parameters for the PIP tests on GPUs in the refinement phase of the spatial join.
-Finally, we have demonstrated that the performance of traditional disk-resident spatial databases and GIS can be significantly improved by incorporating performance boosting techniques including GPU accelerations.
+Finally, we have demonstrated that the performance of traditional disk-resident spatial databases and GIS can be significantly improved by incorporating modern hardware features and GPU accelerations.
 The rest of the paper is arranged as follows.
 Section 2 introduces background and related work.
 Section 3 presents the GPU based spatial join framework and implementation details.
 Section 4 provides experiment results and discussions.
 Finally, Section 5 is the conclusions and future work.